 Description of Program: The Digital Forensics college credit certificate will give you the necessary training and knowledge needed to prepare for and conduct digital forensics investigations and incident handling methods and procedures.
-You will be given the tools needed to pursue the CompTIA A+, CompTIA Network+, and CompTIA Security+ industry certifications.
+You will be given the tools needed to pursue the CompTIA Security+ industry certification.